 - Preheat your oven to 400 degrees and line a rimmed baking pan with parchment paper.

 - While the squash bakes, prepare your stuffing.
 Heat a skillet over medium high heat and spray it with non-stick cooking spray.
-Once hot, add your sausage and saute until it's mostly done.
-(About 2-3 minutes.)
-Then add your onions, garlic, dried thyme and rosemary and season with salt and pepper.
-Cook until the onions have softened and the sausage is cooked through.
+Once hot, add your onions and garlic and cook until tender. (about 2 minutes) Then add your sausage, dried thyme and rosemary and season with salt and pepper to taste.
+Cook until the sausage is cooked through and crumbly.

 - Next add your apples, kale and cranberries and cook until the apples have softened and the kale begins to wilt.
 (About 2-3 minutes) Season again with salt and pepper to taste.